ruuvi/ruuvi.firmware.c/README.md

 ### Sonar scan
 Put your user token into _sonar_password.sh_, for example `export SONAR_PASSWORD=REALLYCOOLTOKEN`.
 Then run `./sonar_scan.sh`.

+# Running unit tests
+## Ceedling
+Unit tests are implemented with Ceedling.
+Run the tests with `ceedling test:all`

+### Gcov
+Ceedling can also generate Gcov reports with `ceedling gcov:all utils:gcov`.
+The report can be foun under _build/artifacts/gcov_.

 # Usage
 Compile and flash the project to your board using SES.
 Instructions on how to use a bootloader will be added later on.